Reading

 Discover what is happening in the next few days

-This is the first part of our discussion series on Middlemarch by George Eliot.
+This is the second and final part of our discussion series on Middlemarch by George Eliot.

 We will be meeting in the National Portrait Gallery Atrium